FactomProject/factomd-authority-toolkit/README.md

 As a reminder, joining as a worker means you have no ability to control containers on another node.

-Once you have joined the network, you will be issued a control panel login by a Factom employee.
+Once you have joined the network, you will be issued a control panel login by a Factom employee after messaging one of the Factom engineers on discord.
+You should private message the following for **each** node:
+- NodeID (`docker info`)
+- IP Address
+- Docker engine listening port (`2376`)

 **Only accept logins at federation.factomd.com.
 Any other login endpoints are fraudulent and not to be trusted.**